 One cannot help but notice the Java SE space is beginning to look more and more like the Enterprise Java space, with increased competition, choice and all this entails.
-There will be new challenges in the Java SE space.
+There will be new challenges in the Java SE space and we may find ourselves critically needing the JCP to rise and address new challenges.